santiago20233/data-cleaning-pandas/README.md

 2. Second Hypothesis: What is the sharks type?
 Or who is the most likely to receive a shark bite (age, gender, country).
 3. Third Hypothesis: We have had more shark attacks in the past 50 years than in the rest of recorded attacks in history.

+## 3. First steps, importing and cleaning

+After importing the data, the first filter was made by counting the number of null values in each row.
+In this step the data set was reduced from 25723 to 6309.
+Next, duplicates were removed, and useless columns that were not needed as well.
+Following that, adaptations were made to clean the columns and have more useful data for the analysis.
+After a clean dataset is achieved, the data set is exported as a CSV document called clean_sharks.csv

+## 4. Next steps, analysing and proving hypotheses

+The analysis consists in three parts, proving each one of the hypotheses to be right or wrong.
+After importing the clean dataset,